 By 18 December 2020, all 45,000 volunteers on the database were invited to provide images (many as part of an invite to contribute to other research – it is in a little extra box at the bottom of the invite).
 We also have an invite on the website.
 Because there are so many people on the database there is virtually zero possibility of us identifying anyone who provides images.

 We still need loads more images.

 Participants make up a personal code when uploading photos – we do not use their normal anonymous codes.

-If someone wants to receive the £5 reward, they can enter their e-mail address at the end.
+If someone wants to enter the £20 draw, they can enter their e-mail address at the end.
 However, this is in an entirely separate URL link that makes it impossible for us to match the e-mail address back to their photos.

 All images are anonymously coded on the database, linked only by a common code used to match the images supplied by individual (e.g., someone’s face mask images could be stored as FM001_1, FM001_2 etc etc.).
 We will retain age, gender, and ethnicity information against FM001 for quick searching – if for instance, we want to find two people from the same demographic who might be mistaken for one another.

 Images then may be used in various online tests in future – there are different levels of consent (e.g., we sometimes show images in the media for educational purposes and we ask for extra consent for this in advance).

 Most of the other face recognition tests developed around the world display students.
 There are probably tens of thousands of research projects every year conducted by psychology students using such stimuli, let alone the hundreds, if not more, that are published.
 In other words, those who created them, know exactly who contributed.
 We believe that our processes provide far greater anonymity and privacy guarantees.
 As is noted in the instructions, “only someone who knows you might recognise you.
 However, we are only interested in unfamiliar face recognition”.